 Updated 3/18/2018: On March 17, 2018, Facebook announced that Cambridge Analytica was suspended for violating the company's standards and practices.
-TechRepublic's Dan Patterson spoke with CBS News about how Cambridge Analytica could have harvested so many Facebook profiles.
+TechRepublic's Dan Patterson was one of the early reporters to write about Cambridge Analytica during the 2016 campaign.
+Patterson spoke with CBS News about how the data firm could have harvested so many Facebook profiles.
 The interview has been added to this article.

 TechRepublic recently reported on controversial tweets by former White House technology staffer Gerrit Lansing and former Trump campaign social media strategist Gary Coby alleging Cambridge Analytica overstated its role in the campaign and the capabilities of the firm's technology.
 Specifically the company was accused of taking credit for Trump's Facebook advertising strategy and his victories in Michigan and Florida.

 The tweets sparked a fiery debate about the role of big data in politics and vertical industries.
 Big data undeniably played a huge role during the 2016 presidential campaign, and after big elections political data innovations are often adopted by enterprise companies and SMBs.
 Some political technology firms—particularly partisan startups like NGP VAN and Targeted Victory—are now focused on local and regional races in the US.
 Other firms, like L2 and Cambridge Analytica, deploy their analytics product across enterprise verticals such as media, finance, and health care.

 SEE: Quick glossary: Big data (Tech Pro Research)

 Last year in an interview with TechRepublic CEO Alexander Nix reiterated the company's non-partisan status.
 "We are fundamentally politically agnostic and an apolitical organization," he said.
 "The high volume of Republican primary candidates this cycle allowed us to enter a competitive market."